hokiepokedad/PokeAlarmWiki/Facebook-Pages.md

 ### 1. Get User Short-Lived Access Token

 1. Go to the [Graph API Explorer](https://developers.facebook.com/tools/explorer).
-2. Select the application you want to get the access token for.
+2. Select the application you want to get the access token for by clicking on the "Graph API Explorer" dropdown near the top right.
 3. Click "Get Token" dropdown and choose "Get User Access Token".
 4. In the pop-up, under the "Events, Groups & Pages" section, check "manage_pages".
 5. Click "Get Access Token".